Ang3/php-odoo-api-client/docs/index.md

 Software requirements
 ---------------------

-PHP version 7.2 or newer to develop using PhpSpreadsheet.
+PHP version 7.2 or newer to develop using the client.
 Other requirements, such as PHP extensions, are enforced by composer.
 See the `require` section of ::composer.json for details.